-Giddy up and take a family friendly adventure through a modern working cattle ranch, taste locally produced olive oil and pick your own strawberries!
+Take a family friendly stroll through a lavender farm, taste locally produced olive oil and pick your own strawberries!
 Come discover how tasty the farm life truly is and why Yolo County is the “farm” to Sacramento’s “fork”.

 First up, the California Agriculture Museum in Woodland.
 We know, it’s not a farm but it does tell the history of the farm to fork movement dating back to the Gold Rush Era.
 It’s also home to the nation’s most unique collection of tractors and artifacts, with interactive exhibits and special events.
 And depending on when you’re visiting, Woodland also hosts the California Honey Festival every year in May and Pacific Star Gardens lets you pick your own strawberries and apricots in the spring; blackberries, tomatoes, melons and watermelons in the summer.
-And west of the city on County Road 25 is the Yolo Land & Cattle Co., a modern-day working cattle ranch.
+In spring and summer stroll the blooms at Capay Valley Lavender Farm in the scenic Capay Valley.
+And in western Yolo County on County Road 25 is the Yolo Land & Cattle Co., a modern-day working cattle ranch.
 Although by appointment only, this commercial cattle operation produces grass-fed natural Angus beef and beef jerky.
 (Psst…is also available for sale and can be paid for online and then picked up on site.)

 Okay, speaking of food, the Davis Farmers Market is year-round and draws 7,000 to 10,000 people each week.
 It takes place in the city’s Central Park on Saturday mornings and Wednesday evenings for Picnic in the Park.
 More than 70% of the vendors come from a one-hour drive radius with locally sourced products directly from the growers and artisans.
 Rain or shine, this is one of America’s favorite farmers markets and a must-do on your list.
 And if you keep driving north to Winters along HWY 128, you’ll find the Winters Fruit Tree – a fruit stand that has been in operation since 1968 and has been family ran for five generations.
 They sell seasonal fruits and vegetables that are grown on site as well as other local produce from area farmers.
 They also carry local honey (in case you missed the Honey Festival!), eggs, dried fruits and nuts.
 Check their schedule online to make sure they are open when you’re in town; their hours are seasonal.